 Life Outside Sally

 Chris grew up in Melbourne Beach, FL and spent much of his childhood surfing, hunting and fishing with friends — hobbies he still enjoys today.
 And, he has taken up gardening - a hobby that has been especially rewarding during the pandemic.
 “Over the past year I have really focused on my health so I can continue to excel in my career & hobbies.”
-He also loves spending time with his family, which recently grew this year.
+He also loves spending time with his family, which recently grew.
 In February of 2021, Chris and his wife welcomed their first son, Reese, to the dark ride family.